aleph2c/miros/doc/zero_to_one.rst

 .. include:: i_navigation_1.rst

 .. _iter2:

 Iteration 2: basic oven
 -----------------------
-Now that we know miros will run on our system, lets use it to build a very basic toaster oven.
-The following describes our minimal viable product:
+Now that we know miros will run on our system, lets use it to build a very basic toaster oven with a working HSM.

 .. _iter2_spec:

 Iteration 2 specification
 """""""""""""""""""""""""

-* The toaster oven will have a door, it will always be closed.
+* The toaster oven will have a door, it will always be closed (for now).
 * The toaster oven will have an oven light, which can be turned on and off.
 * The toaster oven will have a heater, which can be turned off and on.
 * It will have two different heating modes, baking which can bake a potato